tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Currently (version 0.59.4), Tiny Weather Forecast Germany uses only 195 of the 3541 *DMO* locations in total, since all other locations meet the criteria above having a much better Mosmix forecast point available instead.

 Should you have *"Geographic coordinates"* enabled (geographic coordinates of the weather station are displayed in the app), *DMO* stations are indicated by "*(DMO)*" in the app.

+Since *DMO* forecasts get updated every 12 hours only, periodic updates automatically get postponed should you have set a 6-hourly update cycle and did choose a *DMO* location.

 ### My widgets don't get updated (unless I open the app).